dventimihasura/hasura-projects/computed-fields-1/README.md

 sort by fields computed from a function, even if the particular feature request to sort by a Computed Field on a tracked *table* is not implemented.

+**NOTE**:  As we saw, functions tracked as a top-level field return a `setof <table>` where `<table>` is a table that is already being tracked.
+A crucial thing to understand is that top-level fields from tracked functions *have the same relationships* as the tracked table whose type they return.
+In this case, the `restaurants_near_to` top-level field *has the same relationships* as the `restaurants` table.
+In this example, the `restaurants` top-level field participates in relationships with the `owner` table.
+Consequently, the `restaurants_near_to` top-level field *ALSO* participates in relationships with the `owner` table.
+This is convenenient, as it means that queries involving the function can be enriched with nested elements corresponding to related tables.
+See the example query below for an illustration of this.

 # Steps #